![]() |

 As

-by New Zealand in 1942, negotiations between the United States and New
+requested by New Zealand in 1942, negotiations between the United States

-fighter squadron to go into action was 15 Squadron who became operational
+first fighter squadron to go into action was 15 Squadron who became

-on Guadalcanal in April 1943 during the heavy fighting during this period.
+operational on Guadalcanal in April 1943 during the heavy fighting during

-The self-contained squadron was equipped with P-40K’s and M’s.
+this period.
+The self-contained squadron was equipped with P-40K’s and

-time the P-40’s were phased out and replaced by the F4U-1A and -1D Corsairs,
+the time the P-40’s were phased out and replaced by the F4U-1A and -1D

-most of the Japanese air strength had been decimated, and the Corsairs
+Corsairs, most of the Japanese air strength had been decimated, and

 and the TBF-1c’s of 30 (Torpedo Bomber) Squadron arrived at Piva airstrip